brandb909/sdt/index.md

     the biotechnology sector.
   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
-sub_heading: Engineering and Health Sciences
+sub_heading: Call Accounting Software and Services
-textline: |
-  Belkirk College of Engineering

-  Ora et Labora
+textline: PC-based fully featured software system and services for tracking call records from all major legacy PBXs and IP-based systems.
 hero_button:
   text: Learn more
   href: "/about"